pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 ### Handling unresolved transactions

-Options A and B described above may sometimes yield unresolved transactions.
-The most frequent cause for this is a mistyped or missing order number in the reference line.
-If the bank account is also used for transactions unrelated to sales via pretix, this will produce unresolved transactions as well. pretix allows you to resolve these transactions manually.
+You can handle unresolved transactions either on the organizer level or on the event level.

-If you have imported bank data on the organizer level, navigate to :navpath:Your organizer → :fa3-bank: Bank transfer:, which lands you on the page titled "Import bank data".
+If you are using the automated import via GoCardless **or** have imported bank data on the organizer level, navigate to :navpath:Your organizer → :fa3-bank: Bank transfer:, which lands you on the page titled "Import bank data".
 If you have imported bank data on the event level, navigate to :navpath:Your event → :fa3-bank: Bank transfer:, which lands you on the page titled "Import bank data".
 The process is the same from here on out.